menu

 People

 The Merrill Park East neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the Merrill Park East neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Merrill Park East community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Merrill Park East neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, one of the most interesting things about the Merrill Park East neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 65.7% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.4% of the neighborhoods in America.